In 2005 a chain letter circulated across the internet urging mobile phone

 East Anglian Ambulance Service, was launched in early 2005.

 Shortly afterwards, hoax messages began to spread across the internet

 claiming that ICE was a virus.

-East Anglian Ambulance Service have confirmed that rumours of ICE being a
+East Anglian Ambulance Service have confirmed that rumors of ICE being a

 virus are a hoax.

 More information about the real ICE campaign can be found at www.icecontact.com

 A typical text of the ICE hoax reads as follows:

 Be very careful with this one [ICE].
 Although the intention is great, it